rhenry7/shleepy_mobile_react-native/README.md

 4. **Redux Toolkit**: Redux Toolkit is used for state management, allowing for the seamless management of the app's state, including authentication and tracking playback of currently played sounds.

-5. **React Native Navigation**: React Native Navigation is used to navigate between the app's features, making it easy for the user to access and use all the features of
+5. **React Native Navigation**: React Native Navigation is used to navigate between the app's features.